tinof/maisa-parser/README.md

 A Python tool to parse and consolidate HL7 CDA (Clinical Document Architecture) XML files exported from the **Maisa** patient portal (used by **Apotti** in Finland).

-It extracts key health information into a structured, machine-readable JSON format (`patient_history.json`), optimized for further analysis or AI processing.
+It extracts key health information into a structured, machine-readable JSON format (`patient_history.json`).

 ## 🚀 Features